AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/communities.md

 <a id="tocScommunitytenantstatus"></a>
 <a id="tocscommunitytenantstatus"></a>

-Represents a status of a community tenant
+Represents a status of a community tenant.

 <h4>Enumerated Values</h4>